Joowon0/socialDataAnalysis/README.md

 ### Coding Style

-The coding style comply http://www.scalastyle.org/
+The coding style complies to http://www.scalastyle.org/

 ## Built With